phetsims/phet-info/doc/new-dev-onboarding.md

 #### History

 PhET made a decision in early 2022 to migrate from JavaScript to TypeScript as the primary development language for our simulations and build tools.
-This was motivated by a desire to have stronger type checking so that our code base would be easier to navigate and maintain.
+This decision was motivated by a desire to have stronger type checking so that our code base would be easier to navigate and maintain.

 Much of the common code was migrated to TypeScript when this decision was made, but we did not proactively migrate the simulations due to the cost of doing so.
 Many of these remain in JavaScript, and are likely to stay that way for a long while if not indefinitely.
-New developers should be prepared to encounter a mix of TypeScript and JavaScript in the codebase, and may even be asked to fix or extend simulations that are written in JavaScript.
+New developers should be prepared to encounter a mix of TypeScript and JavaScript in the code base, and may even be asked to fix or extend simulations that are written in JavaScript.

 Also, the standards for TypeScript evolved quite a bit while the migration was in progress.
 It is therefore possible that you encounter code that is written in TypeScript, but doesn't fully adhere to the current standards.
 For this reason, always double check that any code that is being leveraged for a new sim meets the current standards.
 Also, be prepared to fix up code that *doesn't* meet those standards.
-For a bit more information on the history of this, and on some specific things that changed during PhET's TypeScript evolution, please see https://github.com/phetsims/chipper/issues/1281.
+For a bit more information on the history of this change, and on some specific things that changed during PhET's TypeScript evolution, please see https://github.com/phetsims/chipper/issues/1281.

 #### TSC

-When you begin working in Typescript files, you might hear a lot about tsc (Typescript Compiler):
+When you begin working in TypeScript files, you might hear a lot about tsc (TypeScript Compiler):

 - tsc runs a type checker that will output type errors in our code.
 This type checking is already included in pre-commit hooks, but many developers enjoy having a tool where they can check for type errors outside of pre-commit hooks.